 - Job concurrency settings.

-Since the nature of the jobs varies for each use case, you need to experiment by adjusting the job concurrency to get the optimum setting.
+Because the nature of the jobs varies for each use case, you must experiment by adjusting the job concurrency to get the optimum setting.

 Supported web browsers

 WARNING: With GitLab 13.0 (May 2020) we have removed official support for Internet Explorer 11.